open/close all folders

 - Conan the Barbarian is like this.
 Even in "The Tower of the Elephant", where he is about 17, he's already had considerable experience although Howard described him in a letter as "more daring than adroit at thievery, and has yet to earn a reputation among other followers of his profession."
 "At the age of 15, he received his baptism of blood at the siege of the border city of Venarium, between Gunderland and Cimmeria."

-- Cordelia of the Vorkosigan Saga is a bit over 30 and is The Captain over a ship in the Betan Astronomical Survey when we first meet her.
-Her experiences there (especially herding a bunch of scientists) help her when she is put into the high political circles of Barrayar.
+- Cordelia of the Vorkosigan Saga is a bit over 30 and is The Captain of a ship in the Betan Astronomical Survey when we first meet her.
+Betans have very high standards of education, so it's actually more impressive than it sounds.
+Her experiences (especially herding a bunch of scientists) help her when she is put into the high political circles of Barrayar.

 - Cazaril in The Curse of Chalion is about 35 and has experience as a courier, a castle warden, courtier, and captain (also beggar, galley slave, and other non-conforming jobs).
-However, he entirely lacks experience as a tutor for a princess (though he does find it's somewhat alike training an young officer), and even less as a saint.
+However, he entirely lacks experience as a tutor for a princess (though he does find it's somewhat akin to training a young officer), and even less as a saint.

 - At the start of the Iron Druid Chronicles, Atticus is already over two thousand years old, has crafted a defensive amulet than makes most spells bounce off him, and can call in favors from everything from elementals to werewolves to goddesses.